 The extent of my experience with getting food allergy legislation introduced pertains to guidelines for Colorado food allergic schoolchildren.
-However several states still need to pass legislation allowing food allergic students to self-carry their EpiPens and inhalers.
-And a few states have begun to pass legislation requiring restaurants to be food allergy aware.
+There are still many opportunities to get legislation passed in your state, even though every state has passed legislation allowing students to carry epinephrine and to carry inhalers at school.
+A few states have begun to pass legislation requiring restaurants to be food allergy aware.
 Taking on any of these food allergy causes will teach you an abundance about our legislative system, and more importantly it will benefit thousands of food allergic students.

 In the summer of 2007, I met with Senator Dave Schultheis, my Colorado Senator, to present to him the idea of a bill in the Colorado Senate requiring Colorado school districts to have a policy to keep food allergic students safe.
 He was very polite, however declined to use one of the 5 bills that he’s allowed to introduce each year to propose this legislation.